 As for my profit target, I didn’t want to be too ambitious, so I’m looking to exit around 77.00, which has been a price magnet in the past.
 All in all, it makes for a decent 1.5:1 return on risk.

 Now, I know that trading just before the BOE and ECB rate decisions and the U.S. NFP report involves a lot of event risk, so I decided to scale back my exposure and put just 0.50% of my account on the line.
 Besides, I don’t wanna get burned by BOJ intervention speculation again!

 What do y’all think of this setup?
-Anyone willing to join me?
+Is anyone willing to join me?

 This content is strictly for informational purposes only and does not constitute as investment advice.
 Trading any financial market involves risk.
 Please read our Risk Disclosure to make sure you understand the risks involved.